L (Ayumi Hamasaki EP): Music videos

-The videos for Sweet Season and Virgin Road premiered September 27, 2010.
+The videos for "Sweet Season" and "Virgin Road" premiered September 27, 2010.

-The music video for Sweet Season starts with Hamasaki picking up her kids with her car, and driving back home.
+The music video for "Sweet Season" starts with Hamasaki picking up her kids with her car, and driving back home.
 It shows Hamasaki and her kids having fun at the swimming pool outside their house.
 Near the end of the video, Hamasaki falls in the swimming pool slowly, with flashbacks of her and her kids.
 Then, she wakes up at the same place on her sofa, realizing that it was only a dream.
-She is dressed differently from before, changing from a sweet-looking mother into a weird looking woman, with heavy makeup.
+She is dressed differently from before, changing from a sweet-looking mother into a weird-looking woman, with heavy makeup.
 The second version of the video features new scenes of Hamasaki and her children in the living room singing, and scenes could be seen rewound.
 This version was not part of her Love Songss music videos.

-The music video for Virgin Road features Austrian actor and model Manuel Schwarz (later to become Hamasaki's real-life husband).
-Virgin Road was Hamasaki's fifth-most expensive music videos, behind Jewel, Green, Fairyland and My Name's Women.
+The music video for "Virgin Road" features Austrian actor and model Manuel Schwarz (later to become Hamasaki's real-life husband).
+"Virgin Road" was Hamasaki's fifth-most expensive music video, behind "Jewel", "Green", "Fairyland" and "My Name's Women".
 The video's production reportedly cost $1,000,000.
 The music video was shot in Los Angeles and features Hamasaki and Schwarz getting married.
 After that, they are seen robbing a bank and gas station.
 The video represents was Hamasaki's first encounter with large guns.
 A police chase ensues, and Hamasaki throws the stolen money out of the car.
 Resting somewhere on the hill, helicopter throw grenades at the couple, but they escape.